This page describes the steps to importing data from InfluxDB OSS or InfluxDB Cloud to QuestDB.

 subcommand allows exporting all time-structured merge tree (TSM) data in a

-bucket as ILP messages in a big text file.
+bucket as InfluxDB Line Protocol messages in a big text file.

 The text file can then be inserted into QuestDB.
 This assumes you are migrating